yusuke-dna/cadnano-tools/README.md

 This repository contains several microtools designed to enhance the functionality of cadnano, a popular software for designing DNA nanostructures.

 ## Semi-Autobreak
-Merged with `Seeding Domain Tracer`.
 A Python script that supports users' semi-automatic optimisation of the breaking points of staples in DNA origami design.
 It removes existing staple breaks and introduces breaks with the following criteria if possible.
-If not possible, the strand is left intact.
-Users will attempt to rearrange the crossover position referring to the generated reports and repeatedly run the script to turn all strands blue.
+If not possible, or if the user colour the staple in black, the strand is left intact.
+Users will attempt to rearrange the crossover position referring to the generated reports and repeatedly run the script to turn all strands blue (or cyan).
+Merged with `Seeding Domain Tracer` on 19th Sept 2023.

 ### Criteria
-- All staples should have a seeding domain, continuous hybridisation to the scaffold, longer than 11 nt or, preferably, > 13 nt. (configurable by optional arguments)
+- All staples should have a seeding domain, continuous hybridisation to the scaffold without staple/scaffold crossover, ≥ 12 nt or, preferably, ≥ 14 nt. (configurable by optional arguments)
+- All ends of staples are at least three base away from staple crossover.
 - The length of all split staples should be within the specified range, ≥ 20 and ≤ 80 by default. (configurable by optional arguments)
 - The most preferable breaking point is selected from all possible combinations based on its `score`.
 The score represents the quality of split staples.
 A shorter staple is preferable (minimum length staple has twice the score as maximum length staple), a higher split number is preferable (score is the sum of individual split staple scores), and a seeding domain above 13 is more preferable than one above 11 (1:0.3).